-6. Hamilton County Public Health – we have appreciated our close partnership with our local public health department.
+11. Hamilton County Public Health – we have appreciated our close partnership with our local public health department.
 They have been involved in our discussions since January as we began to prepare our plans for summer camp.
-They have approved our Communicable Disease Plan; if/when we determine that there is cause to test our staff, they will perform those diagnostics; as well as have offered to come to camp to vaccinate any staff who wants it during training.
-We will continue to seek their guidance throughout our summer.
+We will use their assistance for any future testing that might be needed.

-This list does not cover all of the precautions we are taking as a camp this summer.
+These are some of policies we have put in place to provide as safe an environment as possible for our staff and campers.
 There is much more included in our Communicable Disease Plan.
 If you have any questions that aren’t answered above, please reach out to Cheri Schendel-Hennager, Associate Director, by calling our office (515-733-5271) or at Cheri@RiversideLBC.org.

 What if our household has an exposure or a positive COVID diagnosis right before camp?